How to Play Bartok

 Gameplay

-- Base rules: On your turn, play a card that matches the top of the discard pile by rank or suit.
-If you cannot play, draw one card from the draw pile.
+- Base rule (always active): on your turn, play a card that matches the top of the discard pile by RANK or by SUIT.
+If you cannot play, draw one card from the stock; if that card is playable, you may play it immediately.
+Pass if you still cannot play.

 Scoring